heptarch/heptarch.github.io/projects.md

 The simple reason is that Turing awards are not a good investment.
 These companies excel at making money, and for better or worse, Big Tech knows that while there's money in fundamental algorithms research, there's far more in strategic deployment, marketing, and product integration.
-To pick (a little unfairly) on Alphabet, this capitalist realpolitik explains the massive cuts to `X`, its "moonshot factory".
+To pick on Alphabet, this capitalist realpolitik explains the massive cuts to its "moonshot factory" `X`.
 With a state-backed monopoly, this realpolitik just didn't apply to Bell.